meuleman/SynthSeqs/README.md

 ~$ python3 -m pip install --user virtualenvwrapper
 ```
 to install `virtualenvwrapper` and all of its dependencies locally without needing sudo privileges.  `virtualenvwrapper` will be installed in `/home/{USER}/.local/bin`.
+Make sure to execute `source /home/{USER}/.local/bin/virtualenvwrapper.sh` and add this command to your shell login script too (e.g. ~/.bash_profile).

 #### Create a new python3.6 `synth-seqs` virtualenv